Vacuum Compatible Blackbodies

 Our Vacuum Blackbodies – VBB – combine the performances of traditional infrared reference sources with high-end features in order to operate in T-VACs (Thermal Vacuum Chambers), at cryogenic or ambient temperatures.
 They radiate with a high and steady emissivity over a wide spectrum and an extended temperature range.
 Their temperature is known and controlled with the finest accuracy enabling the closest simulation of space and earth radiation for the test and calibration of space-borne infrared imagers.

-A vacuum compatible emissive head is connected to our new generation controller located outside the climatic chamber.
-The highest stability of regulation is ensured by an optimized control of the losses through radiation and conduction.
+An emissive head compatible with vacuum environments is connected to our New Generation Controller located outside the T-VAC with electric feedthrough defined in accordance with the chambers’ configuration (selection of flanges ISO, CF, KF).
+The highest stability of regulation is ensured through an accurate power control and modelization of losses through radiation and conduction.

-High emissivity up to 0.999 is obtained thanks to a vacuum compatible coating on a specific surface structure of the blackbody.
-The emissive surface’s temperature is measured in real time via high precision calibrated Pt sensors.
-All your tests are run by the INFRATEST electro-optical test software.
+High emissivity is obtained thanks to vacuum compatible coating – compliant with the standards of the space industry – applied on shaped plates.
+The emissive surface’s temperature is measured in real time via high precision Platinium sensors calibrated by NMI (National Metrology Institute).

 3 Key Points

 Vacuum compatible coatings and materials compliant with Space Industry standards